KaiDHsu/JanKenKai/README.md

 This Repo is forked from my other Project JanKen.

 JanKen was created as an item for an interview.
 Unfortunately, the contraints of the task limited me to only using JQuery.
+I did however play around with Canvas elements and decided to use them for a few of the sections in the UI.

 I've decided to double back and hook it up with a NodeJS sever and MongoDB.